TheMisterFish/Fabric_TwinSession/README.md

 ## How to Use

+> Important note: You can either install this mod as server mod or as a client mod.
+When installed as a server mod, clients are **not** required to install this mod as well.

 ### Multiplayer Servers
 1. **First Session**: Join the server as usual with your Minecraft account.
 2. **Second Session**: Open another Minecraft client and join the same server with the same account.
 The mod will automatically modify your username (e.g., "1_PlayerName") to allow the connection.